EricStG/esg.dev/src/hugo/content/posts/letsencrypt-on-azurecdn.md

 First, let's setup [certbot](https://certbot.eff.org/).

-You will need access to a Linux machine as there are no version of certbot available for Windows yet.
+You will need access to a Linux machine as there is no version of certbot available for Windows yet.
 In my case, I used Ubuntu on top for WSL, and I based the commands off the [Ubuntu documentation page](https://certbot.eff.org/lets-encrypt/ubuntubionic-apache.html) for certbot.

 ## Install certbot